Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 None of the above symptoms should be long-lasting or severe.
 If they are, talk to your doctor right away.

 People taking tramadol should not drink alcohol, take benzodiazepines, or take any other drugs that depress the central nervous system (CNS).
+This can increase the risk of tramadol dangers and serious side effects.

 Signs of an Opioid Overdose